 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Law Library Databases A-Z

-Includes links to Law Library licensed databases and selected university databases, GALILEO databases, and free resources.
-For additional non-legal databases, visit GSU Library's database list.
+Includes links to GSU Law Library licensed databases and selected GSU Library, GALILEO, and free legal resources.
+For non-legal databases, visit GSU Library's database list.

 The Center for Computer Assisted Legal Instruction is a non-profit consortium of law schools that researches and develops computer-mediated legal instruction and supports institutions and individuals using technology in legal education.
 CALI Exercises, intended to reinforce topics learned in law school classes, are created by professors on topics in their area of expertise.
 They include reading, visual displays, and practice questions to reinforce classroom learning.

 A password-accessible legal research service providing access to statutes, case law materials, public records, and other legal resources, along with current news articles and business information.
 A large number of secondary legal materials are available along with Shepard's citation checking.

 The West Academic Study Aids Collection provides digital access to hundreds of study aids covering virtually every law school course.
 You will find case briefs, outlines, overviews, and exam prep titles – including audio, video, and new interactive practice questions.

 A password-accessible legal research service providing access to statutes, case law materials, public records, and other legal resources, along with current news articles and business information.
 A large number of secondary legal materials are available along with KeyCite citation checking.

 Research assistance and reference attorney: 1-800-850-9378